How student loan consolidation works

 If your application is accepted, the process to receive your loan could take about 30 to 45 days.

-How much does it cost to consolidate student loans?
+How much will I pay to consolidate my student loans?

 There’s no fee associated with a federal Direct Consolidation Loan.
-For a fee, some private lenders will complete the application for you.
-Or you can do it for free yourself.
-If you’re trying to consolidate loans through private lenders, check with them about fees.
+If you’re refinancing private student loans, check with the lender about potential fees.

 Will consolidating my student loans affect my credit?